napoknot21/cm-os/archLinuxInstallionGuide.md

 swapon /dev/SWAP_PARTITION
 ```

-Now we are goinf to encrypt the disk to protect all file and to have more security
+Now we are going to encrypt the disk in order to protect all (personal) files and data
 ```
 mkfs.ext4 /dev/ROOT_HOME_PARTITION
 ```